-In Trinity Lutheran, Missouri's Department of Natural Resources offered reimbursement grants to public and private schools, nonprofit daycares, and other nonprofit entities that resurfaced their playgrounds using recycled shredded tires.
-Id. at 2017.
-But Missouri excluded churches and other religious organizations from the program.
+In Trinity Lutheran, Missouri offered reimbursement grants to public and private schools, nonprofit daycares, and other nonprofit entities that resurfaced their playgrounds using recycled shredded tires.
+137 S. Ct. at 2017.
+But it excluded churches and other religious organizations from the program.
 Id.
-Even though Trinity Lutheran Learning Center ranked fifth out of 44 applicants and would have otherwise received funding, its application was rejected solely because it is a church.
+Even though Trinity Lutheran ranked fifth out of 44 applicants and would have otherwise received funding, its application was rejected solely because it is a church.
 Id. at 2018.
 The Supreme Court held that the Department's policy "expressly discriminates against otherwise eligible recipients . . . because of their religious character."
 Id. at 2021.
 Such discrimination impermissibly "imposes a penalty on the free exercise of religion," which requires invalidating the policy or, at the very least, "triggers the most exacting scrutiny."
 Id.

 The same is true here.
-FEMA has "categorically disqualif[ied]" the Churches from its PA Program on the basis of their religious status.
+FEMA has "categorically disqualif[ied]" the Churches from its PA Program on the basis of their religious status and activities.
 Id. at 2017.
 But for the exclusion policy, the Churches would be eligible for FEMA emergency aid.
-Capehart Decl. ¶ 31; Stoker Decl. ¶ 30; Frazier Decl. ¶ 25.
+2d Capehart Decl. ¶¶ 31, 39; 2d Stoker Decl. ¶¶ 34, 43; 2d Frazier Decl. ¶¶ 27, 34.
 They have letter rulings from the IRS granting them tax exemptions; they provide services to the public similar to a community center, library, shelter or museum; they are open to the general public without fees; and they each have facilities providing these critical services, which have been damaged and are in need of "emergency protective measures."
-Capehart Decl. ¶ 31; Stoker Decl. ¶ 30; Frazier Decl. ¶ 25.
+2d Capehart Decl. ¶ 31; 2d Stoker Decl. ¶ 34; 2d Frazier Decl. ¶ 27.

-The only reason they are not eligible is FEMA's policy that disqualifies facilities that dedicated at least 50 percent of their space to religious activities.
-FEMA Guide at 15.
-Houses of worship are, by their nature, established and primarily used for religious activities, a function they cannot change without changing their identity.
+The only reason they are not eligible is FEMA's policy that disqualifies facilities that were established for religious purposes or dedicate at least 50 percent of their space to religious activities.
+FEMA Policy Guide at 12, 15.
+Houses of worship are, by their nature, established and primarily used for religious activities, a function they cannot change without changing their identity as houses of worship.
 The Churches engage in precisely the kinds of activities that would qualify them for FEMA aid, if the Churches were not religious.
-For example, if the Churches abandoned their religion, their prohibited "worship" services would instead be eligible "social activities to pursue items of mutual interest"; the impermissible "religious instruction" in Sunday Bible classes would be permissible "educational enrichment activities"; children's church and women's Bible study groups would qualify as a "services or activities intended to serve a specific group of individuals"; and meetings between the clergy and other church leaders would be "community board meetings."
-FEMA Guide at 14.
-But because the Churches cannot carry out any of their services without the religious elements, the rule becomes clear: "no churches need apply."
-Trinity Lutheran, 137 S. Ct. at 2024.
+If the Churches abandoned their religion, their prohibited "worship" services would instead be eligible "social activities to pursue items of mutual interest"; the impermissible "religious instruction" in Sunday Bible classes would be permissible "educational enrichment activities"; children's church and women's Bible study groups would qualify as a "services or activities intended to serve a specific group of individuals"; and meetings between the clergy and other church leaders would be "community board meetings."
+FEMA Guide at 14.5 If the